Meta tracking pixel

 Should a community bank replace its existing LOS to get AI?

-Usually not.
-The LOS is the system of record, and replacing it is a 6-to-18-month project with seven-figure cost exposure for many community banks.
-AI capability does not require an LOS migration.
-AI-native commercial lending platforms automate document collection, document processing, financial spreading, and credit memo generation as an overlay on the existing LOS, which gets the AI benefit on the same calendar as a new vendor selection rather than the same calendar as a system migration.
-Banks that do need to replace the LOS itself (for reasons unrelated to AI: pipeline visibility, deposit account opening, broader workflow, or end-of-life on the current platform) should run that decision on its own merits, not bundle it with AI capability.
+Often you do not need to.
+The LOS is the system of record, and replacing it is a 6-to-18-month project with seven-figure cost exposure for many community banks, so most banks should not trigger that migration purely to add AI.
+AI-native commercial lending platforms automate document collection, document processing, financial spreading, and credit memo generation while working alongside the existing LOS, which gets the AI benefit on the same calendar as a new vendor selection rather than a system migration.
+Banks that do need to replace the LOS itself (pipeline visibility, deposit account opening, broader workflow, or end-of-life on the current platform) should run that decision on its own merits.
+A platform like Aloan starts at the analysis layer alongside your existing LOS today, with native origination capability emerging, so the two paths are not mutually exclusive.

 What features should community banks evaluate in commercial loan origination software?